-A form defines the information that can be included in messages or incidents when a person uses the form.
-Messaging forms also let you design the message so key details are presented to a recipient in a way that best suits their device and configure which response options recipients can choose from.
+A form defines the information that can be included in messages or incidents when the form is submitted.
 The Forms tab of the workflow editor allows you to create forms, build out form content, configure message delivery options, and define who has permission to use it.
 Once you have created a form, you must deploy it before it can be used to send notifications or initiate incidents.

 There are two types of forms:

-- Messaging forms: Used send notifications to targeted recipients and any subscribers.
+- Messaging forms: Used to send notifications to targeted recipients and any subscribers.
 They give you the ability to craft the messages that are sent and configure responses.
 They also create an associated canvas in Flow Designer.
-Once created, message senders can access the form from the Messaging page or from a dashboard widget.
-You can also configure a Create Event step in a flow to use the form.

-- Flow trigger forms: Used in conjunction with a Form trigger on a flow canvas, these forms give you the ability to initiate flows by submitting the form (for example, from the Initiate Incident button or widget).
+- Flow trigger forms: Used in conjunction with a Form trigger on a flow canvas, flow trigger forms give you the ability to initiate incident resolution flows by submitting the form (for example, from the Initiate Incident button or from a dashboard widget).

 The Forms tab allows you to create an empty form and add it to the workflow.